 Q: Aside from eating them fresh, how else can I use them?

 A: There are so many strawberry recipes available, from pies to cakes to muffins, salads, and more.
 Click here for RECIPES.

 Q: How do you freeze berries?

-A: Air tight packaging and zero or below freezer temperatures are the keys to maintaining best quality strawberries.
+A: Airtight packaging and zero or below freezer temperatures are the keys to maintaining the best quality strawberries.
 Wash berries and dry thoroughly before freezing (spreading out in front of a fan works well).

 Tray Freezing: Place whole berries on a tray and freeze solid.
 Transfer to airtight freezer bags or containers.

 Squeeze out excess air.
-For more great options, click our 'Preserving Strawberries' button.
+For more great options, click our 'How to Store your Strawberries' button.

 Q: Are strawberries nutritious?